scando1993/thingsboard.github.io/docs/user-guide/integrations/aws-iot.md

 ## Overview

-AWS IoT Integration allows to stream data from AWS IoT Backend to ThingsBoard and converts device payloads to the ThingsBoard format.
+AWS IoT Integration allows to stream data from AWS IoT Backend to Pacificsoft and converts device payloads to the Pacificsoft format.

  ![image](/images/user-guide/integrations/aws-iot-integration.svg)